Bayer-Group/BayerCLAW/doc/language.md

   * `timeout` (optional): Amount of time to allow batch jobs to run before terminating them.
 Expressed as a time string as described under `retry/interval` above.
 Default is to impose no timeout on batch jobs.

+* `qc_check` (optional): Allows you to perform QC checks on output files, and abort the workflow execution if specified conditions are not met.
+  * `qc_result_file` (required): The name of a JSON-formatted file in the Batch job's working directory containing the QC check output.
+  * `stop_early_if` (required): One or more lines of Python code expressing the conditions under which execution will be halted.
+Keys from the `qc_result_file` are treated as variables in the expressions.
+If there are multiple expressions, execution will be stopped if any of them evaluates to True.

 * `next` (optional): Name of the next step to execute after the current step completes.
 Default behavior is to go to the next step in the steps list.
 Using a `next` field, you can make your workflow skip over steps or even return to an earlier step in the process. `next` cannot, however, be used to jump into or out of the steps block of a